vivianistan/Song-Sliders/README.md

 # Song-Sliders
 A game written for EE 319K by CS and VT

+*If you are taking the class now, please do not use this code.
+Come up with your own, it will be more fun.*

 Simple game in which an alien slides across the screen in order to catch notes

 When a note is caught by the alien, the next note in a selected song will play